 4.5.2 Goal Teams are formed to address issues of tactical importance, primarily goals identified in the Consortium’s strategic plan, which are, in turn, tied to the budget of the NCPMC.
 Strategic Plan (Updated 7/2015 with Strategic Goals)

 4.5.3 Task forces shall be comprised of individuals, selected by the NCPMC Chair in consultation with the Executive Council.
 With guidance from the Executive Council, the NCPMC Chair determines the specific activities and goals the task group is convened to achieve, and when that work is to be completed.
 Task forces are created to support the work of the Consortium, and address a topic of immediate concern that is not of an ongoing nature or part of a committee or goal team’s current responsibility.
-Committee/Goal Team/Task Force Report Template link in appendix

 4.6 Accreditation and Accreditation Team Meetings